 Everybody’s talking ‘bout the Pro Copywriters’ Survey – and no wonder: it revealed a 28% gender pay gap in UK copywriting.
-(Here at Radix, we were disturbed enough to ask female copywriters for their responses and compile this lengthy but fascinating blog post about it.)

 But the understandable outcry over the gender pay issue may have drawn attention away from a few other juicy findings in the survey.
 Stories of a huge London price premium, an all-round lack of training, and a university education apparently harming your earning potential.
 A hint (if you squint at the stats a certain, determined way) of workaholic Yorkshire writers and lazy Scots.